music influence explorer

 Artists like Otis Redding — and the music that made them

-Raw soul power that defined a generation's heartbreak
+Raw soul power that defined an entire generation

 Essential tracks